County Guide

 How to Find Someone in Ventura County, California

-Ventura County is the northwestern corner of the Los Angeles metro with roughly 840,000 residents.
-Oxnard is the largest city; Thousand Oaks and Simi Valley are the most populous suburbs.
-California has no statewide court portal — Ventura County Superior Court has its own separate online case access system.
+Ventura County is the northwestern corner of the Los Angeles metropolitan area with roughly 840,000 residents.
+Many current residents relocated from LA County, particularly the San Fernando Valley.
+California has no statewide court portal, and Ventura County Superior Court operates its own separate online case access system.

 Advertiser Disclosure: PublicRecordsService.org may receive referral compensation from some of the services featured on this page.
 That does not change how we describe them, but it may affect placement and ranking.

 California has no statewide court portal.
-Ventura County Superior Court maintains its own separate online case access system.
-California's CCPA and CPRA privacy laws thin commercial database results for California residents — official court portals are often more complete than commercial searches.
-For the broader California context, see our California state guide.
+Ventura County Superior Court maintains its own separate online case access system at ventura.courts.ca.gov.
+California's CCPA and the Delete Act (SB 362, with the DROP platform launching August 2026) thin commercial aggregator results over time.
+Official court records remain outside CCPA scope.
+For broader California context, see our California state guide.

 Key takeaways

-• CCPA/CPRA opt-outs thin commercial database results — the Ventura County Superior Court portal is often more complete than commercial searches for California subjects.
+• California CCPA opt-outs thin commercial results.
+The Ventura County Superior Court portal at ventura.courts.ca.gov is outside CCPA scope and often more complete than aggregator data for California subjects who have exercised privacy rights.

 Ventura County quick facts